 A hierarchy is made up of a group of related business attributes that are conceptually related to each other.

-Creation of hierarchies is described in previous chapter.
+The creation of hierarchies is described in the previous chapter.

 Examples of Time Hierarchy